European Parliament Recommends Plant-Based Diet To Fight Cancer

 The WHO classifies processed meats such as sausages, salami, frankfurters, and bacon as highly carcinogenic.

-Colon cancer is one of Europe's most common cancers and leads to the highest number of deaths, scientists found that changing to a healthy diet is a preventative measure.
-Diets high in and and low in animal and fat increasingly lower the possibilities of getting cancer.
+Colon cancer is one of Europe’s most common cancers and leads to the highest number of deaths, scientists found that changing to a healthy diet is a preventative measure.
+Diets high in fiber and legumes and low in animal protein and fat increasingly lower the possibilities of getting cancer.

 European Commission and the Member States are considering implementing a front-of-pack nutritional label to facilitate informed, healthy and sustainable choices to the consumers